radixdlt/community-scrypto-examples/communication/xrdmail/README.md

 Upon instantiation the owner can specify a **badge** (such as a "contact" badge) that is required to post to the mailbox.
 Once the component is instantiated and globalized an **owner badge** is returned with metadata pointing to which mailbox it owns.
 The owner badge can be used to do the following actions:
 - Set the mailboxes mutable metadata such as "Name", "Description", "PGP_public_key" etc...
-- Set a mutable default fee for you mailbox (set to zero by default).
+- Set a mutable default fee for the mailbox (set to zero by default).
 - Set mutable pricing tiers for different or multiple badges.
-- Collect fees from your mailbox.
+- Collect fees from the mailbox.
-- Withdraw or create Proofs of MailNfts in your inbox.
+- Withdraw or create Proofs of MailNfts in the inbox.

 ## MailNft Overview
 The MailNft Data is **immutable** and has the following fields: